Meet Our Animal Ambassadors!

 Corn snakes are a type of rat snake and are named for the pattern of their belly scales.
 (Can you see a corn shape on Cha Cha’s scales?)
 They are known to be good climbers.
 Corn snakes are carnivores and eat rats, mice, and other small rodents.

-Penny – Virginia Opossum
+Noodle – Virginia Opossum

 Virginia opossums like Penny are marsupials and females carry their young in a pouch as they mature.
 When they feel threatened, opossums can appear to be unconscious or dead.
 That’s called, “playing possum”.